Skip to navigation Skip to content

 Note: all Exceptional Circumstance updates are submitted for Quality Management Application (QMA, therefore all relevant information must be included in the Notes to enable a QMA assessment to be made.

-Advise the customer their exemption has been granted, and they will be eligible to receive CCS if all other criteria is met.
+Tell the customer their exemption has been granted, and they will be eligible to receive CCS if all other criteria is met.

-Where an exemption is granted due to other circumstances, advise the customer the exemption will be reviewed 2 weeks prior to the expiry.
+Where an exemption is granted due to other circumstances, tell the customer the exemption will be reviewed 2 weeks prior to the expiry.
 If appropriate, the customer can seek a further exemption at that time.

 Exemption not granted + Read more ...